YashBhindia/YashBhindia/README.md

 - 🌱 I’m currently learning **Java,Mysql**

-- 👯 I’m looking to collaborate on LinkedIn & GitHub
+- 👯 I’m looking to collaborate on Github & GitHub

 - 👨‍💻 All of my projects are available at [**Portfolio**](https://yashbhindia.github.io/PortfolioOfficial/)